Since | 19.0 |

 attribute on the Animated Pose geometry.

-Otherwise the animation will be imported at the default location (a child primitive named animation
+When turned off, the animation is imported at the default location (a child primitive named animation

 ), or at the path specified by the optional usdanimpath